ddev/ddev/docs/content/users/extend/database-types.md

 # Database Server Types

-DDEV supports most versions of MariaDB, MySQL, and PostgreSQL database servers.
+DDEV supports many versions of the MariaDB, MySQL, and PostgreSQL database servers.

-The default database type is MariaDB, and the default version is currently 10.4, but you can use nearly any MariaDB versions 5.5-10.8 or 10.11, MySQL 5.5-8.0, and Postgres 9-15.
+The default database type is MariaDB, and the default version is currently 10.4, but you can use MariaDB versions 5.5-10.8 and 10.11, MySQL 5.5-8.0, and Postgres 9-15.
+(New LTS versions of each of these are typically added soon after release.
+The very old versions are kept for compatibility with older projects.)

 You could set these using the [`ddev config`](../usage/commands.md#config) command like this:

 - `ddev config --database=mysql:5.7`
-- `ddev config --database=mariadb:10.6`
+- `ddev config --database=mariadb:10.11`
 - `ddev config --database=postgres:14`.

 Or by editing the [`database`](../configuration/config.md#database) setting in `.ddev/config.yaml`: